Upcoming Events

 Make time for yourself on Wednesday evenings for a weekly mindfulness and meditation Group.
 The gatherings will explore meditation, mindfulness and consciousness.
 Combining years of meditation practice experience with his lifelong passion of living in service to others, Eric Devrie will be guiding the weekly meditation group.

-Learn to paint in a relaxed atmosphere, inspired by Three Trees in Spring.
+Learn to paint in a relaxed atmosphere, inspired by Le Chemin a travers les champs by Jean Metzinger.
 Each participant goes home with a finished work of art.
-All materials, including canvasses, acrylic paint, brushes, and aprons, are provided.
+All materials, including canvases, acrylic paint, brushes, and aprons, are provided.
 Our trained instructor will lead you step-by-step.

 Wine, beer, and light snacks are complimentary.